Food Preparation and Nutrition

-Pupils work on a range of tasks including convenience food products and the study of various types of staple foods e.g. pasta, rice, potatoes, noodles and different types of bread.
-This is supported by instruction on a range of more advanced food preparation and cooking techniques.
+Pupils learn about carbohydrate foods and learn how to make and cook with a range of staple foods including: bread, pasta, rice, and sauces.
+This work is supported by instruction on a range of more advanced food preparation techniques.

 Subject time per 10-day cycle

-First Year – one lesson with half an hour of homework per week for approximately 10 lessons
+First Year – three lessons in a two week cycle with half an hour of homework for approximately 16 lessons

 Third Year – three lessons in a two week cycle with half an hour of homework for the whole year